gymrecommender/gymrecommender/README.md

 Each gym account will be able to manage data related to the gyms that are attached to it, including membership price and working hours.

+Before a certain gym account can have a gym attached to it and receives access to editing its data, an administrator must approve this binding

 # Functional requirements